Careers in Aquatic Life Sciences

 Production of macroalgae, microalgae, and plankton; and larval rearing

 Phytoplankton forms the basis of aquatic food chains.
-This three-day course provides participants with the fundamentals of microalgae production in a controlled environment, as well as techniques for identifying samples collected from the natural environment.
+This 3-day training course provides participants with the fundamentals of microalgae production in a controlled environment, as well as techniques for identifying samples collected from the natural environment.

 Micro-certification – ZOOPLANKTON CULTURE / LIVE PREY

 Zooplankton production is a key step in the larval rearing of many aquatic species.
-Live prey not only provides a complementary and balanced dietary supplement, but also serves as an essential enrichment for animal welfare, aligning with several principles of the Five Freedoms of animal welfare.
+Live prey not only provides a complementary and balanced diet, but also serves as an essential enrichment for animal welfare, fulfilling several principles of the Five Freedoms of animal welfare.

-This two-day training course will provide you with the essential basics for producing live prey used in hatcheries, including hands-on exercises with Artemia (Artemia salina) and rotifers (Brachionus plicatilis).
+This two-day training course will provide you with the essential fundamentals for producing live prey used in hatcheries, including hands-on exercises with Artemia (Artemia salina) and rotifers (Brachionus plicatilis).

-MICRO CERTIFICATION – Techniques for Seeding and Cultivating Macroalgae
+MICRO CERTIFICATION – Macroalgae Seeding and Cultivation Techniques

 Macroalgae constitute a major source of marine biomass and are central to the challenges facing the development of French aquaculture.
-This three-day training course, combining theory and practice focused on three iconic species found along our coasts—kelp (Wakame), sea lettuce, and porphyra (Nori) —will provide the essential knowledge and skills needed to cultivate them, both at sea and on land.
+This three-day training course, combining theory and practice focused on three iconic species found along our coasts—kelp (wakame), ulva, and porphyra (nori) —will provide the essential knowledge and skills needed to cultivate them, both at sea and on land.

 Fish farming, aquarium science, aquaponics, and biofloc

-Our aquaculture program is based on a comprehensive, systemic, and environmental approach that considers the animal in the context of its rearing environment.
-To this end, we teach various production methods: closed-loop systems, aquarium science, biofloc production, and aquaponics, which combines fish farming with plant cultivation.
+Our aquaculture curriculum is based on a comprehensive, systemic, and environmental approach that considers the animal in the context of its rearing environment.
+To this end, we teach various types of production systems: closed-loop aquaculture, aquarium science, biofloc production, and aquaponics, which combines fish farming with plant cultivation.

-Aquaponics is a sustainable production system that seamlessly combines aquaculture and hydroponics.
-This four-day training course is designed for those who wish to learn the essential skills and techniques for the synergistic production of fish and plants.
-It provides the foundational knowledge needed to launch an efficient and environmentally friendly aquaponics operation.
+Aquaponics is a sustainable production system that harmoniously combines aquaculture and hydroponics.
+This 4-day training course is designed for anyone interested in learning the essential skills and techniques for the synergistic production of fish and plants.
+It provides participants with the foundational knowledge needed to get started with efficient and environmentally friendly aquaponics production.

-MICRO CERTIFICATION – Biology & Physiology of Fish Reproduction
+MICRO CERTIFICATION – Biology and Physiology of Fish Reproduction

 Fish reproduction is a major challenge in both aquaculture and aquarium keeping.

-In this way, it provides the tools needed to manage the entire reproductive process, optimizing biological performance and rearing conditions in a manner that is both practical and sustainable.
+It thus provides the keys to mastering the entire reproductive process by optimizing biological performance and rearing conditions in a way that is both practical and sustainable.

 Micro Certification – Genetics, Domestication, and Strain Management in Aquaculture

 Tilapia is one of the most widely farmed fish in the world.
-This cichlid owes its success to its hardiness and high reproductive capacity, which have played a major role in its domestication worldwide.
+This cichlid owes its success to its hardiness and high reproductive capacity, which have greatly contributed to its domestication worldwide.

-Using tilapia as a model, this course provides the essential theoretical foundations in genetics required for the domestication of species and the preservation of strains.
+Using tilapia as a model, this training course provides the essential theoretical foundations in genetics needed for the domestication of species and the preservation of bloodlines.

 This three-day course provides participants with the essential knowledge needed to successfully carry out a domestication process and ensure rigorous genetic management of populations, thereby guaranteeing optimal breeding conditions.